DSaunders/EasyEvents/readme.md

 });
 ```

-Here are the setting you'll need:
+Here are the settings you'll need:

 ### Store